Mauritania

 SUSTAINABLE DEVELOPMENT

-As a beneficiary of the EBA, Mauritania is not obligated to ratify any conventions to be able to benefit from preferential access to the European market.
+As a beneficiary of the EBA, Mauritania is not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
 Nonetheless, Mauritania upholds a very high level of ratification and has ratified 14 out of 15 fundamental conventions on the protection of human rights and labour standards.
 Furthermore, Mauritania has ratified 8 conventions on environmental protection and 4 good governance conventions.

 Core international conventions on human rights and labour standards